pelmered/woocommerce-embed/README.txt

 and to help affiliates display the products in a better way in affiliate programs(affiliates integration is coming soon).

 This plugin was the winning entry at the hackaton as WordCamp Norköping 2014.
-We want to thank the envent sponsors Aftonbladet and Knowit for making this possible.
+We want to thank the envent organizers Angry Creative and the sponsors Aftonbladet and Knowit for making this possible.

 = Feature summary: =
 *   Choose where the embed buttons should be displayed.